-In his book, John Dewey (1938) mentions that in traditional education, where the lecturer is the instrument; the lecturers transmit skills, facts, and standards of moral and social that adults consider necessary to the next generation.
+In his book, John Dewey (1938) mention chat in traditional education, where the lecturer is the instrument; the lecturers transmit skills, facts and standards of moral and social that adults consider necessary to the next generation.
 The students are expected to receive and believe the fixed answer obediently.
 However, this conventional teaching method can't be applied thoroughly for today's students.

 Prensky (2001), in his article, explains that today's students grow up with new technology.
-They spend their entire liveserin surrounded by computers, videogames, video cams, digital music players, cellphones, Internet, instant messaging, and all the other tools of digital age.
+They spend their entire liveserin surrounded by computers, video cams, digital music players, cellphones, Interpretation in the other tools of digital age.
 Prensky also refers the today's students as Digital Natives; those who are the "native speakers" of the digital language of computer technologies and